insin/newforms/docs/fields.rst

 Form fields
 ===========

-For a guide to the features of the Fields API, please refer to the Django
+For an introduction to the features of Fields and the built-in Fields, please refer to the Django documentation for now:
-documentation:

    * `Django documentation -- Form fields <https://docs.djangoproject.com/en/dev/ref/forms/fields/>`_